MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 **Switch**
 ------

-Specifies a variety of actions to be performed on items from the pipeline or from a file.
-You can use either of the following syntax models.
+To check multiple conditions, use a Switch statement.
+The Switch statement is equivalent to a series of If statements, but it is simpler.

+The Switch statement lists each condition and an optional action.
+If a condition obtains, the action is performed.

 Syntax 1:
 ```
-switch [-regex|-wildcard|-exact][-casesensitive] ( pipeline )
+switch [-regex|-wildcard|-exact][-casesensitive] ( <value> )
 {
    <string>|<number>|<variable>|{ <expression> } {<statement list>}
    <string>|<number>|<variable>|{ <expression> } {<statement list>}